emcf/Tesseract/README.md

 ### How to create models

-To create a model, create a .xyz file and write out each point followed by a new line for each new point.
+To create a model, create a .xyz file and write out each point followed by a new line.

 Pyramid.xyz
 ```